FraunhoferItalia/nfc_p2p/README.md

 # nfc_p2p
-Asynchronous P2P communication library based on a PN532 NFC pad for Embedded/Arduino applications
+Asynchronous P2P communication library based on a PN532 NFC pad for Embedded/Arduino applications.
+Developed by Georg Egger and Walter Gasparetto